NYPL/web-reader/README.md

 - `main` - installs deps w/ cache, lints, tests, and builds on all pushes against a Node and OS matrix
 - `size` - comments cost comparison of your library on every pull request using [size-limit](https://github.com/ai/size-limit)
-- `cypress` - runs the Cypress integration tests on Vercel deployments, which means it runs whenever a pull request is opened or updated

 ## Versioning